Nymphaea novogranatensis: Cytology

 The diploid chromosome count is 2n = 28.

 Reproduction

 Vegetative reproduction

 The rhizomes of Nymphaea novogranatensis are stoloniferous in the initial growth phase.
 Proliferating pseudanthia are absent.

 Generative reproduction

 Nymphaea novogranatensis depends on sexual reproduction.
 Contrary to other Nymphaea species, autogamous seed production is less fruitful.
 Therefore, it is more reliant on cross-pollination.

 Taxonomy

 It was first described by Wiersema in 1984.

 Type specimen

-The type specimen of Nymphaea novogranatensis was collected by from a small depression along the road by Wiersema and González in Guarico, Venezuela on the 31st of August 1981.
+The type specimen of Nymphaea novogranatensis was collected from a small depression along the road by Wiersema and González in Guarico, Venezuela on 31 August 1981.

 Placement within Nymphaea

 It is placed in Nymphaea subg.
 Hydrocallis.
 It is closely related to Nymphaea tenuinervia.

 Etymology

 The specific epithet novogranatensis is a demonym for Colombia, formerly called Nueva Granada.

 Conservation

 In Mexico, it is threatened with extinction.
 Nymphaea novogranatensis is vulnerable to habitat loss resulting from human activities.

 Ecology

 Habitat

 In Mexico, Nymphaea novogranatensis grows in temporary puddles found in low, open regions of thorny scrublands dominated by Parkinsonia aculeata.
 It occurs sympatrically with Nymphaea amazonum, Nymphaea jamesoniana, and Nymphaea pulchella.
 It also occurs in flooded savannahs, lagoons, and puddles.
 It has a disjunct distribution.